fliphess/miicam/README.md

 * RTSP server - _Enabled by default._
 * SSH server - _Enabled by default._
 * FTP server - _Disabled by default._
-* Syslog to SD card - _Enabled by default and not to be disabled currently._
+* Syslog to SD card and remote host - _Enabled by default_
 * Configure Timezone and use ntpclient to set date and time over Internet
-* Confgurable cronjobs
+* Configurable cronjobs
 * MQTT status updates
 * MQTT Control
 * Configuration using a basic web interface
 * Reintroduction of motion detection without the need for cloud
 * User authentication on RTSP daemon
+* SSL for webserver (not enabled by default yet)

 Planned futures: